simonpryr/Technical-Log/Week7_8Log.md

 -	Go to Compute Engine and VM Instances.
 Green tick appear when the VM is running.
 -	Click on three dots “More Actions” Drop down menu next to the RDP and select Stop option to turn off the VM.

-# Publish Canada Service to your Own GCP VM
+# B. Publish Canada Service to your Own GCP VM
 Total time Spent: 30 minutes on 13/03/2024-14/03/2024
 ### Steps
 1. Start your VM on GCP